kurisuto/crowdsourced_ocr_corrections/README.md

 Efforts such as Project Gutenberg are concerned with digitizing copyright-expired texts.
 The digitizing process can be as crude and inefficient as someone manually typing a text.
-OCR is a step up, but it is big job for one person to correct the OCR output for an entire book.
+Scanning and OCR is a step up in sophistication, but it is big job--potentially a prohibitive one--for one person to correct the OCR output for an entire book.

 The current project addresses this problem through crowdsourcing.
-The task of correcting OCR output can be spread out over many volunteers.
-The system is set up to allow volunteers to correct one line of text at a time.
+The system is set up to allow volunteers to correct the OCR output one line at a time.
+The effort of correcting a whole book can be spread out over dozens of volunteers, each of whom can correct as few or as many lines of text as they choose.

 Here is a basic user interface displaying one line of text.